4.8. Spectrum Classes

 Lines

-A line spectrum consist of multiple monochromatic sources.
-The argument lines is a list of wavelengths, while line_vals is a list with the same number of elements describing the height/power of each wavelength.
+A line spectrum consists of multiple monochromatic sources.
+The argument lines is a list of wavelengths, while line_vals is a list describing the height/power of each wavelength.

 spec = ot.LightSpectrum("Lines", lines=[458, 523, 729.6], line_vals=[0.5, 0.2, 0.1])